bypassspace/Udacity-Business-Analytics-Nano-Degree-Program/README.md

 Successful completion of this program requires a commitment to stay on pace, complete projects, and finish the program within 3 months.
 See more details in the program FAQ.

+# Program Details
+**Welcome to the Program**
+Meet your instructors and learn how to optimize your classroom.
+Learn how people use data to answer questions, and find your own insights from a data dashboard.
+**Project - Interpret a Data Visualization**

+In this project, you’ll explore an interactive data dashboard to uncover insights.
+You’ll write a short report explaining each insight, and how you found the information to reach your conclusion from the dashboard.**Project I - Introduction to Data**

+Learn how to use statistics and visuals to find and communicate insights.
+Develop Excel skills to manipulate, analyze, and visualize data in a spreadsheet.
+Build Excel models to analyze possible business outcomes.
+SQL for Data Analysis

+Learn to use Structured Query Language (SQL) to extract and analyze data stored in databases.
+Data Visualization

+Learn to apply design and visualization principles to create impactful data visualizations, build data dashboards, and tell stories with data.

 # Program Instructors
 **Josh Bernhard** - Data Scientist at Nerd Wallet
 Josh has been sharing his passion for data for nearly a decade at all levels of university, and as Lead Data Science Instructor at Galvanize.
 He's used data science for work ranging from cancer research to process automation.